wehrliaa/mbaacc-replay-takeover/README.md

 ## Goals

 - [X] Pause the game indefinitely (gotta use the super flash freeze tech)
-- [X] Prevent the replay from desyncing while paused
+- [ ] Prevent the replay from desyncing after pausing
 - [ ] Save/load state
 - [ ] Take over inputs
 - [ ] Play sounds to indicate current state of the program (about to start takeover, saved or loaded state, etc)

+## Known issues

+- Desyncs if you pause during a motion input.
+For some reason the input interpreter ignores what came before pausing?

 ## Building and usage